Ian Happ Preview, Player Props: Cubs vs. Brewers

 Ian Happ At The Plate

-- He has scored in 52 games this season, with multiple runs 13 times.
+- He has scored in 53 of 128 games this year, and more than once 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.